SHSU Editorial Style Guide

 The abbreviation for each college may be used after the second reference.

-In Commencement stories, say "crossing the graduation stage" instead of "walking across the graduation stage."
-This keeps your content inclusive of individuals with very levels of physical ability.
+In Commencement messaging, say "crossing the graduation stage" instead of "walking across the graduation stage."

 Course work